 Note: If you're adding multiple 2-column widgets to your page, we recommend you hit Return a couple times between them, to leave blank lines.
 That way, if you decide to place an widget in a different spot, you can insert it in any of these blank spots.
 You can remove these when you have your layout finalized.

 To add an image to your new widget, click on the image side to browse our image library or upload your own.
 To add text to the text side, either click on it and start typing, or click and then paste in your text.

 Note: The default widget places text on the left and an image on the right.
 See the Swapping the columns and Tips sections below to learn how to change that.

 Resizing the 2-Column widget

 The 2-Column widget is set to a default width, but you can always change that.
-Hover over the center of the left or right side of the widget to bring up the blue handles.
+Hover over the left or right edges of the widget to bring up the blue handles.
 Then, click on a handle and drag it.
-You'll be able to choose 3 widths.
+You'll be able to choose between three widths.